bbbonnibel/carrion-userscripts/README.md

 These are small userscripts made for [carrion.chat](https://carrion.chat/) to improve quality of life.

-Each userscript (although there's just one right now) is small, so you can choose only the behaviour you want.
+Each userscript is small, so you can install only the modifications you want.
+You will need to install a userscript manager extension like [Tampermonkey](https://www.tampermonkey.net/) in order to use them.

 [View source on GitHub](https://github.com/bbbonnibel/carrion-userscripts) (for nerds)

-## What's a userscript?
-How do I use one?

-Userscripts are small JavaScript scripts you can run to customise a website.

-The scripts below expect you're using a browser extension like [Tampermonkey](https://www.tampermonkey.net/).
-There's a few different userscript extensions; this is the one I'd recommend.

-Think of userscripts as not quite browser extensions, more like little lightweight extensions that work on particular webpages.
-The below scripts only ever run inside the carrion domain.

 ##  Quality of life